sadbumblebee/ultima-thule-slack-emoji/README.md

 # Ultima Thule Slack emoji
-## Your personal Ultima Thule slack emoji
+_ Your personal Ultima Thule slack emoji_
----
 Download the files above and add to your Slack emoji by going to "Customize Slack" under the top left dropdown.